SVijayB/Spam-Botz/README.md

 ## Usage

+Prerequisites : **Python 3** and Pynput module.

+To install Pynput, open your terminal and type `pip install pynput`

 For the latest Stable version, go to <a href="https://github.com/SVijayB/Spam-Botz/releases">Releases</a>

 Extract the files and run `Spam_botz.py` file present in the `src` folder.